OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/raising_errors/screencast/slides.md

 - If you have multiple errors, it is annoying to solve them one by one
 - If possible, collect multiple errors before raising
-- Don't go to far!
+- Don't go too far!

 </div>